jboss-developer/jboss-eap-quickstarts/servlet-security/README.md

 The first application user has access rights to the application.
 The second application user is not authorized to access the application.

+To add the application users, open a command prompt and type the following commands:

+        For Linux:
+          JBOSS_HOME/bin/add-user.sh -a -u 'quickstartUser' -p 'quickstartPwd1!' -g 'guest' JBOSS_HOME/bin/add-user.sh -a -u 'guest' -p 'guestPwd1!' -g 'notauthorized'

+        For Windows:
+          JBOSS_HOME\bin\add-user.bat  -a -u 'quickstartUser' -p 'quickstartPwd1!' -g 'guest' JBOSS_HOME\bin\add-user.bat -a -u 'guest' -p 'guestPwd1!' -g 'notauthorized'

+If you prefer, you can use the add-user utility interactively.
-For an example of how to use the add-user utility, see instructions in the root README file located here: [Add User](../README.md#add-an-application-user).
+For an example of how to use the add-user utility, see instructions in the root README file located here: [Add an Application User](../README.md#add-an-application-user).

 Define a Security Domain Using the Database JAAS Login Module